Stock Price Responses to Firm-Level News in Supply Chain Networks: Methods

-Our sentiment analysis to determine the degree of positiveness and negativeness of the information about the listed firms provided in each news article utilizes a natural language processing (NLP) model called FinBERT\cite{araci2019finbert}.
-FinBERT is a variant of the Bidirectional Encoder Representations from Transformers (BERT) developed by Devlin et al. (2018)\cite{devlin2018bert}.
-Specifically, FinBERT uses Reuters' TRC2-financial that consists of 1.8 million news articles between 2008 and 2010 and fine-tunes BERT for financial sentiment classification using Financial Phrasebank that consists of 4,845 English sentences taken from financial news in the LexisNexis database.
-From each news article, FinBERT generates softmax outputs for three labels, i.e., positive, neutral, and negative, which indicate the weights of the three about the firms mentioned in the article.
+Our sentiment analysis to determine the degree of positive and negative sentiment of the information about the listed firms provided in each news article utilizes a natural language processing (NLP) model called FinBERT \cite{araci2019finbert}.
+FinBERT is a variant of the Bidirectional Encoder Representations from Transformers (BERT) developed by Devlin et al. (2018) \cite{devlin2018bert}.
+Specifically, FinBERT uses Reuters' TRC2-financial, which consists of 1.8 million news articles between 2008 and 2010 and fine-tunes BERT for financial sentiment classification using Financial Phrasebank, which consists of 4,845 English sentences taken from financial news in the LexisNexis database.
+From each news article, FinBERT generates softmax outputs for three labels, i.e., positive, neutral, and negative, which indicate the weights of the three sentiments about the firms mentioned in the article.
 Examples are shown in Table \ref{tab:news}.
-Before conducting the sentiment analysis using FinBERT, we clean news articles by deleting URLs, line breaks, ISINs, and fixed phrases at the end.
-The distribution of the probabilities of positive, neutral, and negative sentiments generated by FinBERT from news articles about firms across the world and Japanese firms are provided in Panels (A) and (B) of Figure \ref{fig:sentiment}, respectively.
+Before conducting the sentiment analysis using FinBERT, we clean news articles by deleting URLs, line breaks, International Securities Identification Numbers, and fixed phrases at the end.
+The distributions of the probabilities of positive, neutral, and negative sentiments generated by FinBERT from news articles about firms across the world and Japanese firms are provided in Panels (A) and (B) of Figure \ref{fig:sentiment}, respectively.
 Both panels indicate that the probability of neutral sentiment is high for many news articles followed by that of negative sentiment while news articles with a large probability of positive sentiment are fewer.

 From the three sentiment probabilities generated by FinBERT (positive, neutral, and negative), we construct sentiment measures by excluding the neutral component and normalizing the remaining positive and negative probabilities.
 Specifically, the positive sentiment index is defined as